million808/Project_1_Pipeline/README.md

 ## Project Purpose

-This pipeline was created by **Max Balter** as part of a computational protein discovery project.
-The goal is to reduce the ~200 mi$
+This pipeline was created by Max Balter as part of a computational protein discovery project.

 ## Overview of the Pipeline